Man turning on a hearing aid

 A receiver-in-the-canal, or RIC, earmold is a hearing aid that has a speaker, or receiver, in the ear canal with the rest of the hearing aid hardware sitting behind your ear.

 A behind-the-ear, or BTE, hearing aid with an earmold is very powerful, offering more amplification than any other hearing aid style.
-A behind-the-ear hearing aid with an earmold features a case that houses the receiver, microphone and amplifier behind your ear, while the earmold sits in your ear.
-BTE hearing aids have a larger tube that connects these pieces, so it is not as discreet as a RIC style.
+A behind-the-ear hearing aid with an earmold features a case that houses the receiver, microphone, and amplifier behind your ear, while the earmold sits in your ear.
+BTE hearing aids have a larger tube that connects these pieces, so they are not as discreet as a RIC style.
 These hearing aids are recommended for people who have more severe hearing loss.

 What are the benefits of hearing aid earmolds?